Monmouth: Post-medieval times

 In 1536, Henry VIII imposed the Laws in Wales Acts 1535–1542, abolishing the powers of the Marcher Lords and integrating the administration of England and Wales.
-A new shire was created covering the area west of Gloucestershire and Herefordshire, and Monmouth became its county town.
+Monmouth became the county town of Monmouthshire.
+Thereafter until the local government reorganization of 1973, the town and county had ambiguous status; regarded by some as Welsh, by others as English.

 The town gained representation in the English Parliament at the same time, and its priory was dissolved.
 In 1605, James I granted Monmouth a town charter by letters patent.
 The granting of the charter included the charge that the town "at all perpetual future times ... be and remain a town and borough of Peace and Quiet, to the example and terror of the wicked and reward of the good".
 The layout of the town as depicted in Speed's map of 1610 would be easily recognisable to present day inhabitants, with the layout of the main axis clearly visible from the castle via the main street, Monnow Street, to the bridge.
 Monnow Street is a typical market street, in being wide in the middle (for those selling) and narrow at each end, to help prevent livestock escaping.

 Monmouth School was founded by William Jones in 1614.
 The castle changed hands three times during the English Civil War, and Oliver Cromwell passed through on his way to retaking Chepstow Castle and laying siege to Pembroke Castle in 1648.
 Monmouth castle was slighted after the wars ended, but the town itself grew in prosperity.
 Great Castle House, built in 1673, is now the home of the Royal Monmouthshire Royal Engineers (Militia), the oldest regiment in the British Army.
 The Shire Hall was built in 1724, and was used for the local Assizes, with the area beneath the building serving as the town market.

 By the end of the 18th century, the town had become a popular centre for visitors undertaking the "Wye Tour", an excursion by boat through the scenic Wye Valley taking in the picturesque sights of Ross-on-Wye, Goodrich, Tintern, Chepstow and elsewhere.
 Poets William Wordsworth, Samuel Coleridge, and Robert Southey, as well as painter J. M. W. Turner, were among those who visited the area.